Hello from Miss James, Miss Clay, Mrs Derrick, Mrs Harper and Mrs Gill

 P.E

-For this half term, PE will be on Wednesday (swimming) and Friday for 3C and Wednesday and Thursday for 3J.
-After February half term, 3J will begin their swimming lessons.
+For this half term, PE will be on Wednesday and Thursday for 3RL and Wednesday (Swimming) and Thursday for 3J.

 Homework